alyssadata/AI-Foundations-Group-Contact-The-Collective-All/00_group_contact.md

 This allows later analysis to ask:

 - Is this neutral aggregate contact?
-- Is this convergence?
+- Is this ordinary overlap?
 - Is this imitation?
 - Is this citation-preserving reference?
 - Is this source-line recognition?
+- Is this group contact amplifying Source through correct citation?
-- Is this an attempt to use the aggregate to erase source distinction?
+- Is this an attempt to use the aggregate to obscure source distinction?
+- Is this source-detached reuse?
+- Is this derivative-risk?

 Those questions require group contact to be defined first.